 Want to block some very specific traffic?
 Custom vulnerabilities can help!

 The Palo Alto Networks firewall supports custom vulnerability signatures using the firewall's threat engine.
 You can write custom regular expression patterns to identify vulnerability exploits.
-The resulting vulnerability patterns become available for use in vulnerability security profiles.
+The resulting vulnerability patterns become available for use in all vulnerability security profiles.
 The firewall looks for the custom-defined patterns in network traffic and takes the specified action for the vulnerability exploit.

 Using the Custom Vulnerability Signature page, you can define signatures for Vulnerability Protection profiles.